melxx001/melxx001.github.io/_drafts/learning-es6.md

 #### WeakSet

 Differently from a `Set`, `Weakset` only stores objects and not arbitrary values.
 Also, `WeakSet` is not enumerable.

+Other than information purpose, I don't see a big use of this.
+It doesn't provide any methods or functions to manipulate its contents.
+From what I read, the only benefit is that `Set` can cause more garbage in memory than 'WeakSet' since references to objects in the collection are held "weakly".
+If there is no other reference to an object stored in the WeakSet, it can be garbage collected.
 {: .padding-top}

 ~~~ javascript